 With centuries of rich history unfolding across the city, Moscow is a dream destination for those looking to delve into Russia’s past.
-Couple this with galleries, theatres and other enriching cultural centers, and Moscow is prime for exploration and discovery.
+Couple this with galleries, theaters and other enriching cultural centers, and Moscow is prime for exploration and discovery.
 Here are a handful of the cultural highlights you can expect in Russia’s majestic capital.

 Red Square is the beating heart of Moscow, and an icon of Russia.
-Home to the country’s most famous landmarks, this vast public square has been at the centre of Russia’s political affairs since the 13th century, a fact which earned it UNESCO World Heritage Site status in 1990.
-The square is flanked by some of the country’s most significant landmarks, including The Kremlin, Lenin’s Mausoleum (which contains the embalmed body of Soviet Union founder, Vladimir Lenin) and of course, the familiar coloured domes of Saint Basil’s Cathedral.
+Home to the country’s most famous landmarks, this vast public square has been at the center of Russia’s political affairs since the 13th century, a fact which earned it UNESCO World Heritage Site status in 1990.
+The square is flanked by some of the country’s most significant landmarks, including The Kremlin, Lenin’s Mausoleum (which contains the embalmed body of Soviet Union founder, Vladimir Lenin) and of course, the familiar colored domes of Saint Basil’s Cathedral.
 The eastern side of Red Square also contains the famous GUM department store, and the beautiful Kazan Cathedral

-Arguably the world’s most prestigious concert hall, Bolshoi Theatre was one of Russia’s original ballet and opera houses, and is twinned with the Kamenny Theater of Saint Petersburg.
+Arguably the world’s most prestigious concert hall, Bolshoi Theater was one of Russia’s original ballet and opera houses, and is twinned with the Kamenny Theater of Saint Petersburg.
 Hosting performances from the Bolshoi Theater and Bolshoi Ballet, the venue is one of Russia’s proudest landmarks.
 The theater was renovated in 2011 to the tune of 21 billion rubles (£520million), and regularly hosts performances of iconic ballets and operas, including Tchaikovsky’s Swan Lake, The Sleeping Beauty and The Nutcracker, as well as Rimsky-Korsakov’s The Tsar’s Bride.
 Take it from us — seeing a performance at the Bolshoi is an absolute must during a visit to Moscow.